builders-blueprint-series/from-coder-to-engineer/body/chapter-11.md

         public int LoyaltyPoints { get; set; }

-        // Year To Date
-        public double PointsYTD { get; set; }

-        public LoyaltyStatus Status { get; set; }

-        public ICollection<Reservation> Reservations { get; set; } = new List<Reservation>();
+        public int PointsYearToDate { get; set; }
     }
 ```

-Our Customer class contains a handful of properties, and a collection of Reservations which here signifies that we are using Entity Framework and Reservations represents a One-To-Many relationship where a single customer may have multiple reservations.
+Our Customer class contains a handful of properties.
+For simplicity, we have keep all of these properties to basic types.

 The issue with public setters is: